What Is Earwax Buildup?

 Symptoms of an earwax impaction include:

-- Itching or drainage from the ear canal
+Drainage from the ear canal

 When to Seek Medical Care for Earwax

-When to go to the hospital
+Go to the hospital if:

 A doctor can diagnose earwax blockage (or eardrum perforation) by listening to your symptoms and then looking into your ear with an otoscope (ear-scope).